givingwu/vue-mfe/README.md

 ## Thanks

-If it has any help or inspiration, please give me a star to light my days.
-And if you have any confusing problem just go to make an issue, i'll fix or answer it when i see that.
+If it has any help or inspiration, please give me a star to lights up my days.
+And if you have any confusing problem just make an issue, i'll fix or answer it when i see that.